 The best soundbars for Samsung TVs will really enhance an already amazing tech setup.
-Samsung offers some of the best TVs on the market, and while they do offer good quality audio over some other brands, the slimmer TVs get, the more the audio suffers, and so a good soundbar will be able to truly transform your auditory experience.
+Samsung offers some of the best TVs on the market, and while the Korean giant offers good quality audio over some other brands, the slimmer TVs get, the more the audio suffers, and so a good soundbar will be able to truly transform your auditory experience.

 The soundbars we’ve selected in this round-up offer a range of features and benefits, including Dolby Atmos surround sound, Samsung Symphony Q support (which we think beats LG WOW Orchestra equivalent) and much more.

-And if you’re still on the hunt for a TV first of all, then we do recommend checking out our round-ups of the best TVs under £1000 and best TVs under £500 to give you a good variety and understanding of what’s available.
 Most of the soundbars in this list, while they work brilliantly with Samsung, will also work with other makes and models too, so we also have a guide to the best soundbars in general.
 It's worth checking out both to get a fuller understanding of what sits where.

-What are the best soundbars for Samsung TVs?
-The top 3
+The best soundbars for Samsung TVs: Top 3

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.